 Our herd is CAE, CL and Johnes free.
-Although we have not had any CAE positive animals here in many years, we continue to heat treat the colostrum and pasteurize the milk for our kids.
-We have been on a pasteurization program since 1984 and have not had a crossover in all those years.
+We started a pasteurization program since 1984 and have not had a crossover in all those years.
 Our animals live healthy disease free lives and are rarely given antibiotics.
 In March of 2010 we had an outbreak of soremouth in our kids, from where, we have no idea.
 We had no animal in, none out and back into the herd, no shows and no contact with any other herd.
 It will always be a mystery.
 We vaccinated the entire herd and will continue to do so as kids are born.
 Because of this, we have hidden cameras around the farm to make sure our girls are secure.

 We have been on continuous DHIA test since 1986 and have Classified/Linear Appraised from 1982 to 2013.
-Two tools we strongly believed in for genetic progress but after a bad experience in 2012, I lost my faith in the LA program and no longer Appraise.
+Two tools we strongly believed in for genetic progress but after a bad experience in 2012, I lost my faith in the LA program and skipped a few years and now will only Appraise under certain Appraisers.
 We attended our first show in 1979 with our Grade Nubian, Marie.
 That was the Perry County Fair and we have continued to show throughout Pennsylvania, Ohio, Maryland, New York and New Jersey as well as attending many National Shows across the US.
 As life has become more complicated, we have not attended as many shows as we have in the past.
 Generally, when the does are finished, we don't take them out to shows with the exception of a couple of fairs.
-They have nothing to prove and stay home to make babies.
+They have nothing to prove and stay home to milk and make babies.

 Our girls have not made it to an ADGA National Show since 2004 so when it came back to Harrisburg in 2016, we had to do it one last time.
 With the exception of two does I scratched and Karysma who I milked too much out of in the morning, all our does made the cut and stood in the top ten lineup.
 Our Recorded Grade out of Moon was first place and our Togg, Burberry won the highest 305 Butterfat Production.
 It was a long hot week with no ventilation in our corner of the barn and the girls did not look their best but I was proud of each and every one of them!